wrshf7/HapSelect-Docs/docs/workflow/basic-simulation.md

 The simulation performs the following steps:

-1. Extracts GA-selected parents from the `genetic_algorithm()` output
+1. Extracts GA-selected parents from the GA output object (`haplotype_parent_selection()` or `local_gebv_parent_selection()` functions
 2. Selects TS parents based on highest GEBV
-3. Converts physical marker positions to genetic positions (if needed)
+3. Converts physical marker positions to proportional genetic positions in cM (if needed)
-4. Simulates recurrent crossing and selection across generations
+4. Simulates recurrent random crossing and selection across generations
 5. Repeats the simulation multiple times to quantify Monte Carlo variability
 6. Summarises breeding value trajectories
-7. Generates trajectory and PCA visualisations
+7. Generates trajectory and PCA visualisations of selected parents

 The simulation is intentionally simple and designed primarily for: